arc42/PDFminion/README.md

 * add page numbers
 * add header and/or footer text
-* concatenate (combine multiple PDF files into a single file)
+* merge (concatenate, combine multiple PDF files into a single file)

 >  minion: a servile dependent, follower, or underling.<br>